-A. SUPPORT EDUCATORS WITH DETAILED LESSON PLANS THAT DEMONSTRATE HOW TO IMPLEMENT OUR BEST INSTRUCTIONAL STRATECIES IN ELA.
-Chifting mayo of the work to students requires strategies in ELA.
+A. SUPPORT EDUCATORS WITH DETAILED LESSON PLANS THAT DEMONSTRATE HOW TO IMPLEMENT OUR BEST INSTRUCTIONAL STRATEGIES IN ELA.
 Shifting more of the work to students requires extensive planning by teachers.
 It is much more complicated to design these tasks and present them to students in engaging ways.
 In ELA, we will assist teachers to make these shifts by providing user-friendly lesson plans that help them implement instructional strategies with a curriculum that includes challenging texts and tasks.
-While the needs of different students will continue to require teachers to customize and tailor their instruction, these practical resources respond to what teachers told us, and school data indicate, they need - stronger tools to help guide their daily instruction.
+While the needs of different students will continue to require teachers to customize and tailor their instruction, these practical resources respond to what teachers told us, and school data indicate, they need -

+stronger tools to help guide their daily instruction.